Gevorg Khachatrian: Biography

 In 1958 he graduated from the Yerevan Polytechnic Institute.
 Since 1967 worked at the same institute.
-From 1976-1995 was the Dean of the Mining and Metallurgical Faculty of Yerevan Polytechnic Institute.He is the author of more than 500 scientific articles, monographs, manuals, textbooks, and dozens of discoveries.
+From 1976 to 1995 was the Dean of the Mining and Metallurgical Faculty of Yerevan Polytechnic Institute.He is the author of more than 500 scientific articles, monographs, manuals, textbooks, and dozens of discoveries.

 The works are related to the study of the Physics-mechanical and Technological Properties of Rocks, and the Scientific Substantiation of Work Standards in the Mining Industry and Geological Prospecting Service.
 Author of the "Russian-Armenian Explanatory Dictionary of Mining Terms/1985/.

 Khachatrian died in 1996 at age 60.